Wolfgang Amadeus Mozart

 Don Giovanni, 1787

 The night before the premiere, Mozart hadn't finished the overture.
-He composed it overnight, his wife keeping him awake with stories and punch.
+He composed it overnight, his wife helping to keep him awake.
 The orchestra sight-read it the next evening.
 It's terrifying and also perfect.

 Eine kleine Nachtmusik